MrPowerScripts/MrPowerScripts.com/_posts/2019/2019-03-24-microsoft-excel-automation-powershell.md

 title: Microsoft Excel Automation with Powershell
 categories: [automation, powershell]
 tags: [mrpowerscripts, Microsoft Excel Automation, Microsoft Excel Powershell Automation.
 Automation with Powershell, Powershell Excel workbooks and worksheets]
-description-long: Do you want to take your Excel skills to the next level?
-Did you know that you don't need Excel to work with Excel files?
-Sometimes doing things programmatically is a bit easier than pointing and clicking.
-Or maybe you need to process a lot of files really fast, over and over again.
-Powershell automation with Microsoft Excel is possible!
-In this video you'll see how you can update Excel workbooks and worksheets with a Powershell script.
 ---

 Do you want to take your Excel skills to the next level?
 Did you know that you don't need Excel to work with Excel files?
 Sometimes doing things programmatically is a bit easier than pointing and clicking.
 Or maybe you need to process a lot of files really fast, over and over again.
 Powershell automation with Microsoft Excel is possible! {% include youtubePlayer.html id="3blgg3QfJP8" %} In this video you'll see how you can update Excel workbooks and worksheets with a Powershell script.